When Witnesses Defend: A Witness Graph Topological Layer for Adversarial Graph Learning: Introduction

 \section{Introduction}

-Recent studies has shown that Graph neural networks (GNNs) are vulnerable against adversarial attacks, i.e. small, often unnoticeable perturbations to the input graph might result in substantial degradation of GNN's performance in downstream tasks~\cite{survey2021}.
-In turn, compared to non-graph data, adversarial analysis of graphs is still in its infancy~\cite{sun2022adversarial}.
-Hence, analysis of adversarial contagions and consequently development of robust GNN models able to withstand a wide spectrum of malicious attacks is of significant practical importance.
+Recent studies have shown that Graph neural networks (GNNs) are vulnerable to adversarial attacks.
+Small, often unnoticeable perturbations to the input graph might result in substantial degradation of GNN's performance in downstream tasks~\cite{survey2021}.
+In turn, compared to non-graph data, adversarial analysis of graphs still remains largely underexplored~\cite{sun2022adversarial}.
+Hence, systematic assessment of adversarial contagions and consequently development of robust GNN models able to withstand a wide spectrum of malicious attacks are of significant practical importance.

-Presently, the three main strategies to defend GNNs against adversarial attacks are graph purification, adversarial training~\cite{feng2019graph}, and adversarial defense based neural architectures~\citep{gunnemann2022graph,metapgd}.
-These existing methods largely rely on the information at a node level while ignoring the higher-order, multi-scale properties of the graph structure, which are often the key behind the success of the learning task~\citep{benson2018simplicial,torres2021and}.
-These approaches also do not explicitly explore how to robustify GNNs by encoding adversarially resistant features.
+Presently, the three main strategies to defend GNNs against adversarial attacks are graph purification, adversarial training, and adversarial defense based neural architectures~\citep{feng2019graph, gunnemann2022graph,metapgd}.
+These existing methods largely rely on pairwise relationships in the graph at a node level while ignoring higher-order graph (sub)structures, their multi-scale properties, and interrelationships, which are instrumental for the downstream learning task~\citep{benson2018simplicial,torres2021and}.
+Relying on pairwise relationships also results in the removal of a considerable amount of the edges that are actually clean edges, which decreases the gain in robustness~\cite{in2024self}.